HenrikJoreteg/system-requirements.js/readme.md

         - `chrome 20+ or firefox 20+ or safari 5+` (only)
         - `safari 5` (will only pass for safari 5)
         - `ie 8+ or chrome 5+ or ff 4+ or safari 5+`
-2. Pass in any number of tests, these could be Modernizr tests, etc.
+2. Pass in any number of tests, these could be [Modernizr](http://modernizr.com) tests or anything.
+If it returns `true` (or anything truthy) the test is considered passed.
-3. The function simply returns a boolean, `true` if requirements are met `false` if they're not.
+3. The `systemRequirments` function simply returns a boolean, `true` if requirements are met `false` if they're not.